 Residential Treatment Center

 Refers to “inpatient” as compared to “outpatient” treatment.
 Provides individuals time to reprioritize and restructure their lives in a healing environment without the distractions of daily life.
-Because addiction is chronic and progressive, intervention and residential treatment; in a comprehensive, multidimensional facility; is often essential to provide the individual a real opportunity for change.
-With change, there is hope.
+Because addiction is chronic and progressive, intervention and residential treatment; in a comprehensive, multidimensional facility; are often essential to provide the individual with a real opportunity for change.
+With a change, there is hope.

 Short for “detoxification.”
 Detox is the process of removing toxic substances from the body.